EulalieCoevoet/AdaptiveMerging/README.md

 ## 3D Java Application

-To test our implementation, you can run the Java application `src/mergingBodies3D/LCPApp3D`.
+To test our implementation, you can either open the project in your favorite IDE (e.g. Eclipse) and run the Java application `src/mergingBodies3D/LCPApp3D.java`, or simply download the [release](https://github.com/EulalieCoevoet/AdaptiveMerging/releases/tag/20.05).
-Numerous examples are available in the folder `scene3D`.
-The scenes are built using XML, a description is provided in a README file under the folder `scenes3D`.
+Numerous examples are available in the folder `scene3D` or with the release.
+The scenes are built using XML, you can find more information in the `scenes3D\README.md`.
 If you want to build your own scene you can also have a look at the `scenes3D/python` folder which contains tools to generate the XML, along with some examples.

 ## 2D Java Application

 This repository also holds a 2D implementation of adaptive merging.
-You can try it by running the Java application `src/mergingBodies2D/LCPApp2D`, just note that the implementation in 2D is **not up to date** with what is described in the paper.
+You can try it by running the Java application `src/mergingBodies2D/LCPApp2D.java`, just note that the implementation in 2D is **not up to date** with what is described in the paper.
 Many examples are provided in the `scenes2D` folder, which contains a `README.md` file with more details on how to make your own scene.

 # Authors